ampleforth/AIPs/AIPs/aip-5.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 The current linear supply policy reacts to demand in a way that predisposes the Ampleforth network to short periods of rapid expansion and long periods of gradual contraction.
 This document proposes an update to the Ampleforth supply policy that would:

-* Create symmetry between how supply expansion and contraction react to changes in demand.
+* Create symmetry between expansion and contraction.
 * Limit protocol sensitivity to short-lived, but extreme market conditions that can wildly expand or contract supply.

 ## Abstract